brinus/readWD/README.md

 </a>

 # readWD
-Cpp script to read raw data from DRS Evaluation Board.
+Cpp script to read raw data from DRS Evaluation Board and WaveDream Board.
 To run the script you must first compile it:
 ```
  $ make
  $ ./readWD